salluzziluca/UBA/Gestión del Desarrollo de Sistemas Informáticos/Project Charter.md

 Before starting the project, the sponsor conducts a [feasibility study](https://pmstudycircle.com/conduct-feasibility-study/), a cost-benefit analysis, and a review of the benefits management plan.
 If the project fits their long-term goal, they will proceed.

-The project charter defines the project and guides stakeholders.
+The project charter defines the project and guides [[Stakeholder|stakeholders]].
 Changes to the project charter are rare; only the sponsor or top management can do so.

 A project is often known as a “Project Initiation Document (PID)” or a “Project Definition Document.”